 One of the first Amazon rainforest lodges in Ecuador, the award winning La Selva was completely remodeled and reopened in July of 2012 and has since become the premier eco lodge in the Ecuadorian Amazon.
-La Selva Jungle Lodge and resort is located in a rainforest paradise in one of the most biodiverse areas of the planet.
+La Selva Jungle Lodge and resort is located in a rainforest paradise bordering Yasuni National Park in one of the most biodiverse areas of the planet.

-Birdwatching is exceptional at La Selva.
-Located in the Yasuní Biosphere Reserve, the area around our lodge has been shown by ornithological studies to contain more species of birds than any other region in Ecuador, and more than both the entire USA and Canada combined.
+Bird life is exceptionally diverse at La Selva.
+Located near to or in the Yasuní Biosphere Reserve, the area around our lodge has been shown by ornithological studies to contain more species of birds than any other region in Ecuador, and more than both the entire USA and Canada combined.

 Birdwatchers come from all over the world to see tanagers, parrots, toucans, parakeets, woodpeckers, hoatzins and countless other species.
 Special birdwatching tours are available.